BelNeuroCoding/NeuroMaps/ReadMe.md

 #### Detection and Inspection
 1. Exclude bad channels with toggle at bottom
-2. Set spike threshold using the sliders at the bottom of the screen
+2. Set spike threshold using the boxes at the bottom of the screen
 3. Detect spikes
 4. View firing rates, raster plots, network connectivity, STTC, spike features